 Example 3: Determine which of the three samples displayed on the left side (range A3:C16) of Figure 4 is normally distributed.

-Figure 4 – Descriptive Statistics and Normality data analysis tool
+Figure 4 – Using the Descriptive Statistics and Normality data analysis tool (part 1)

 Enter Ctrl-m and select the Descriptive Statistics and Normality tool from the dialog box that appears.
 The dialog box shown in Figure 5 now appears.
-Choose the Descriptive Statistics, Box Plot and Shapiro-Wilk options as shown.
+Choose the Descriptive Statistics, Box Plot and Shapiro-Wilk options as shown and press the OK button.

 Figure 5 – Dialog box for Descriptive Statistics and Normality

-The resulting output is shown on the right side of Figure 4.
+The resulting output is shown on the right side of Figure 4 and in Figure 6.
 As we can see, based on the Shapiro-Wilk test only Sample 2 shows a significant departure from normality (p-value = 0.044 < .05 = α).

 This conclusion is supported by the fact that the kurtosis for Sample 2 is high (3.326) and the fact that the Box Plot for Sample 2 is not very symmetric.